-This is a two-day workshop.
-On the first day, the proposed workshop aims at looking at the EU’s impact on migration policies across Europe.
-On the second day, it seeks to investigate the EU’s role in international migration policies.
+On the first day, the workshop looked at the EU’s impact on migration policies across Europe.
+On the second day, it investigated the EU’s role in international migration policies.

-The second day will be chaired by Prof. Arne Niemann and deal with the following issue:
+The second day was chaired by Prof. Arne Niemann and dealt with the following issue:

 While Europe’s impact on immigration policies in its direct neighbourhood and the role of conditionality and bi-lateral agreements in this regard are extensively studied, we thus far know little about the role of the EU in international migration policies more generally.
 This is in part due to the absence of a coherent international migration regime and the fact that instead a variety of international institutions deal with different aspects of migration.
 Yet, in recent years the EU has developed its own migration regimes on forced migration, labour migration and border control and has thus significantly interacted with other international institutions working in the migration area as well as other regional institutions in Europe and beyond.
 The workshop provides a systematic overview of both the internal and the external dimension of EU migration policies.